michael-lazar/jetforce/README.md

 ### Static Files

-Jetforce will serve static files in the ``/var/gemini/`` directory:
+Jetforce will, by default, serve static files in the ``/var/gemini/`` directory.

-- Files ending with **.gmi** will be interpreted as the *text/gemini* type
-- If a directory is requested, jetforce will look for a file in that directory with the name of **index.gmi**
-  - If it exists, the index file will be returned
+Files ending with **.gmi** will be interpreted as the *text/gemini* mime type.
+If a directory is requested, jetforce will look for a file named **index.gmi** in that directory to return.
+Otherwise, a directory file listing will be automatically generated.
-  - Otherwise, jetforce will generate a directory listing

 ### CGI Scripts